Making a planned gift to The LINGUIST List

-I give, devise and bequeath to Eastern Michigan University for exclusive use of The LINGUIST List, __________ % of my estate passing under this will after the deduction of all debts, funeral expenses, but before the deduction of any death, inheritance or estate taxes, it being my intention to exonerate this bequest from contributing to the payment of any such taxes.
+I give, devise and bequeath to Indiana University for exclusive use of The LINGUIST List, __________ % of my estate passing under this will after the deduction of all debts, funeral expenses, but before the deduction of any death, inheritance or estate taxes, it being my intention to exonerate this bequest from contributing to the payment of any such taxes.

 The charitable gift annuity supports The LINGUIST List at the same time as it provides guaranteed income for you.
 By transferring cash, securities or a combination of the two to The LINGUIST List, you receive a fixed annuity income for the rest of your life and a tax deduction for part of your gift.

 A pooled income fund functions much like a mutual fund.
 Participants receive a pro-rated share of income earned by the fund, and it ensures that you or a beneficiary receives an income for life.
 In addition to increasing income flow, a gift to a pooled income fund provides saving on income tax and possibly on estate and capital gains taxes.

 Charitable remainder trusts are specially designed life-income plans custom made to fit your needs.
 A gift to a charitable remainder trust allows you to make a significant gift to The LINGUIST List in your lifetime, while preserving an annual income for yourself or your beneficiaries.
 There are two forms of charitable remainder trusts: the unitrust, based on a fixed percentage of the trust's assets, and the annuity trust, based on a fixed dollar amount payout.

 Charitable Lead Trust